Google software for schools

-Contact one of the Chrome Education Upgrade partners.
+Contact one of the Google for Education partners.

-Schools are obligated to deploy a Chrome Education Upgrade within 6 months of being allocated it.
-Unused licences will be re-purposed by the Ministry for re-allocation to other schools.
+Schools are obligated to deploy a Chrome Education Upgrade License within three months of being allocated it.
+Unused licences will be re-purposed by the Ministry for re-allocation to other schools

 Visit the Google for Education blog for updates.

-If you're a teacher, Google’s Teacher Centre has free resources on G Suite for Education.
+If you're a teacher, Google’s Teacher Centre has free resources on Workspace for Education.
 These resources include the training module for Chromebooks that can help you make the most out of having Chromebooks in your classroom.

 If you're an IT administrator, go to the Chrome device management page to learn more about managing Chromebooks.

-Online training courses are also available for G Suite administrators.
+Online training courses are also available for Workspace for Education administrators.

-Learn how Bombay School in Auckland is easily and securely managing all students’ Chromebook devices with the Chrome Education Upgrade.
+Learn how Tauranga Girls' College is easily and securely managing all students’ Chromebook devices with the Chrome Education Upgrade.